Aroma of Tacoma: History and origins

-The odor has been commonly known by the name "Aroma of Tacoma" since at least the early 1940s.
-However, there are instances of the word "aroma" being associated with Tacoma dating back to 1901 when local resident George Francis Train penned a civic cheer:
+The odor has been commonly known as the "Aroma of Tacoma" since at least the early 1940s.
+However, there are instances of the word "aroma" being associated with Tacoma dating back to 1901 when resident George Francis Train penned a civic cheer:

 Seattle!
 Seattle!
 Death Rattle, Death Rattle; Tacoma!
 Tacoma!
 Aroma, Aroma!

 A variety of causes have been attributed to the Aroma of Tacoma, including sediment in Commencement Bay, sulfur released from the Simpson Tacoma Kraft pulp and paper mill, a rendering plant, the U.S. Oil refinery, or a combination of all of these factors.
 In 1997, the odor was exacerbated for several weeks after municipal officials unsealed a sewage tank that had not been opened in 15 years during the height of a stretch of humid weather.
 By the early 2000s, the odor had been lessened, but not eliminated, after the Tacoma Kraft pulp and paper mill installed new combustion technologies.
 The WestRock paper mill closed in September 2023.